Mirapex, tablets 0.25 mg 30 pcs

 There is no pharmacokinetic interaction between pramipexole and selegiline.

-Other drugs that are secreted by the system of transport of organic cations in the kidneys may also contribute to increased plasma concentrations of pramipexole.
+Other drugs that are secreted by the renal organic cation transport system may also increase plasma pramipexole concentrations.

 Overdose

 Symptoms: not established.
 There is no clinical experience with a significant overdose of Mirapex.
-One patient with a 10-year history of schizophrenia took 11 mg/d of pramipexole for 2 days; this was 2-3 times the daily dose recommended by the protocol.
+One patient with a 10-year history of schizophrenia took 11 mg/day of pramipexole for 2 days; this is 2-3 times more than the daily dose recommended by the protocol.

-Treatment: The antidote for pramipexole is unknown.
-Neuroleptics – phenothiazine or butyrophenone derivatives – may be used if symptoms of CNS stimulation occur, but the effectiveness of these drugs in reversing the effects of Mirapex overdose has not been evaluated.
+Treatment: There is no known antidote for pramipexole.
+When symptoms of central nervous system stimulation appear, antipsychotics – derivatives of phenothiazine or butyrophenone – can be used, but the effectiveness of these drugs in eliminating the effects of an overdose of Mirapex has not been assessed.

 ---|---|